polaris322/Intro/readme.txt

 - https://koyap.com
 - https://portal.yoko.us

-I'd like to get opporturnity to work for you on this platform.
+I'd like to get a chance to work for you on this platform.
 Thanks in advance!
 Mosul Thomas